Dynamic Game Semantics: Dynamic Bicategorical Semantics

-Note that the (vertical and horizontal) compositions on 2-cells, 2-cell identities and the natural isomorphisms for associativity and unit law of a BoC are the obvious and unique ones, and so the coherence trivially holds.
-It in particular implies: \begin{lemma}[Characterization lemma of BoCs] A (resp. cartesian closed) BoC is equivalent to a (resp. cartesian closed) category equipped with an evaluation satisfying the four axioms of Definition~\ref{DefBoCs} in which the composition (resp. the composition, the pairing and the currying) preserves $\cong$, and the required equations hold up to $\cong$. \end{lemma} \begin{proof} For the necessity, let $\mathcal{C} = (\mathcal{C}, \mathcal{E})$ be a BoC.
-Clearly, its 0-cells (as objects), 1-cells (as morphisms), horizontal identities (as identities) and composition on 1-cells (as composition) form a category in which associativity and unit law hold only up to $\cong$.
-Note that the horizontal composition of 2-cells implies that the composition of morphisms preserves $\cong$.
-If $\mathcal{C}$ is cartesian closed, then it induces a cartesian closed structure of that category in which the pairing and the currying preserve $\cong$ (by these operations on 2-cells), and the required equations hold up to $\cong$.
+\if0 Since 2-cells of a BoC are only the trivial ones, we may forget them as the following lemma implies: \begin{lemma}[Characterization lemma of BoCs] A (resp. cartesian closed) BoC is equivalent to a (resp. cartesian closed) category equipped with an evaluation satisfying the four axioms of Definition~\ref{DefBoCs} in which the composition (resp. the composition, the pairing and the currying) preserves $\simeq$, and the required equations hold up to $\simeq$. \end{lemma} \begin{proof} For the necessity, let $\mathcal{C} = (\mathcal{C}, \mathcal{E})$ be a BoC.
+Clearly, its 0-cells (as objects), 1-cells (as morphisms), horizontal identities (as identities) and composition on 1-cells (as composition) form a category in which associativity and unit law hold only up to $\simeq$.
+Note that the horizontal composition of 2-cells implies that the composition of morphisms preserves $\simeq$.
+If $\mathcal{C}$ is cartesian closed in the sense of \cite{ouaknine1997two}, then it induces a cartesian closed structure of that category in which the pairing and the currying preserve $\simeq$ (by these operations on 2-cells), and the required equations hold up to $\simeq$.